There’s a certain type of person who always sounds on the brink of something impressive, but somehow never actually gets anywhere.

 3. They obsess over finding the “perfect” time to start.

 They always have a reason why now isn’t the right time to begin.
 They convince themselves that conditions need to be perfect before they can take action.
-This perpetual waiting for the ideal moment becomes an excuse for inaction, as there’s rarely a “perfect” time for anything.
+The perpetual holding pattern of waiting for the ideal moment becomes an excuse for inaction, as there’s rarely a “perfect” time for anything.

 4. They constantly ask for advice but never apply it.